sbrodehl/pyPublicDecompWT/README.md

 This repository contains / mirrors the source code for the complete [PublicDecompWT][2] tool, as well.
 Additionally, we provide CMake build files.
-We tested the tool with linux and mac-os, but did not manage to build it with windows (happy to change that, please open a [pull-request][3]!)

 ## Installation